Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Data, Notation, and Models

 In order to calculate the expected number of detections $\mu(\theta)$, we must understand the selection effects of our detectors.
 The sensitivity of GW detectors is a strong function of the binary masses and distance, and also varies with spin.
 For any binary, we define the sensitive spacetime volume $VT(\xi)$ of a network with a given sensitivity to be

-where the sensitivity is assumed to be constant over the observing time, $T_\mathrm{obs}$, as measured in the detector-frame and $f(z|\xi)$ is the detection probability of a BBH with the given parameter set $\xi$ at redshift $z$~\citep{2010ApJ...716..615O}.
+where the sensitivity is assumed to be constant over the observing time, $T_\mathrm{obs}$, as measured in the detector-frame and $f(z|\xi)$ is the detection probability of a BBH with the given parameter set $\xi$ at redshift $z$~\citep{2010ApJ...716..615O}, averaged over the extrinsic binary orientation parameters~\citep{1993PhRvD..47.2198F}.
 The factor of $1/(1+z)$ arises from the difference in clocks timed between the source frame and the detector frame.
 For a given population with hyper-parameters $\theta$, we can calculate the total observed spacetime volume

 where $p(\xi | \theta)$ describes the underlying distribution of the intrinsic parameters.
 We performed large scale simulation runs wherein the spacetime volume in the above equation is estimated by Monte-Carlo integration~\citep{2018CQGra..35n5009T} --- these runs are restricted to have no BH less massive than 5 \Msol.
 We then use a semi-analytic prescription, calibrated to the simulation results, to derive the $\VT_{\theta}$ for specific hyper-parameters.